Women in Pakistan: Benazir Bhutto Government

-The Ministry of Women's Development (MWD) established Women's Studies centers at five universities in Islamabad, Karachi, Quetta, Peshawar, and Lahore in 1989.
-However, four of these centers became almost non-functional due to lack of financial and administrative support.
-Only the center at the University of Karachi (funded by the Canadian International Development Agency) was able to run a master of arts program.
+The Ministry of Women's Development (MWD) established Women's Studies centres at five universities in Islamabad, Karachi, Quetta, Peshawar, and Lahore in 1989.
+However, four of these centres became almost non-functional due to lack of financial and administrative support.
+Only the centre at the University of Karachi (funded by the Canadian International Development Agency) was able to run a master of arts program.

 The First Women Bank Ltd. (FWBL) was established in 1989 to address women's financial needs.
 FWBL, a nationalized commercial bank, was given the role of a development finance institution, as well as of a social welfare organization.
 It operates 38 real-time online branches across the country, managed and run by women.
 MWD provided a credit line of Rs 48 millions to FWBL to finance small-scale credit schemes for disadvantaged women.
 The Social Action Program launched in 1992/93 aimed at reducing gender disparities by improving women's access to social services.

 Pakistan acceded to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) on 29 February 1996.
 The Ministry of Women Development (MWD) was the designated national focal machinery for its implementation.
 However MWD faced a lack of resources initially.
 Pakistan failed to submit its initial report that was due in 1997.
 Pakistan neither signed nor ratified the Optional Protocol of the Women's Convention, which has led to non-availability of avenues for filing grievances by individuals or groups against Pakistan under CEDAW.